 Ultimately, though, nothing beats real-world results, and this is where this card seems to shine.
 Some NITRO+ 7900 XT users report hitting an overclock of about 3000MHz, all while keeping cool and quiet.
 The card’s stock boost clock speed is also one of the highest, so overclocking should be effective even without too much manual tinkering.

-Admittedly, this card isn’t as cheap as the others on this list, as it’s currently going for about $1,300 online.
-But for this price you’re getting a non-reference design, which is how Sapphire has kept this card running so cool.
+You also get a non-reference design, which is how Sapphire has kept this card running so cool.
 It should run cooler and quieter than the XFX card above, which is why we’re confident that the NITRO+ best suits overclocking.

 For this custom design and excellent overclocking capability, however, there’s a power cost.
 This card is rated for 368W TBP (Total Board Power) at stock, so its power consumption is quite high.
 And what might be more important if you’re looking to buy a 7900 XT, this NITRO+ Vapor-X card requires 3x 8-pin power connectors, while most other AIB models require only two.